Tayibe: History

+It has been suggested that the village is identical with Tivatha, a settlement mentioned in the Talmud.
+According to the Jerusalemite Talmud (Demai 22c), the inn of this settlement (Pundeqâ de Tibetah) marked the territorial limit of Caesarea.

-A village called Tayyibat al-Ism was on the list of lands allocated by sultan Baibars to his amirs in 663 AH (1265–1266 CE), about five centuries after the Arab conquest of Palestine.
+Tayyibat al-Ism, as the site was known, was allocated by sultan Baibars to his amirs in 663 AH (1265–1266 CE), about five centuries after the Arab conquest of Palestine.
 In Mamluk times, the village name appeared on documents referring to the waqf of the mosque in Hebron.

-It has been suggested that the village is identical with Tivata, a settlement mentioned in the Talmud.
-According to the Jerusalemite Talmud (Demai 22c), the inn of this settlement (Pundeqâ de Tibetah) marked the territorial limit of Caesarea.
+The endowment deed, dated to the reign of Sultan Qalawun (d.
+1290) records the village's lands using ancient landmarks like milestones, paved roads, and oil presses.